tytydraco/yessleep/out/An_Invasive_Species.md

 As I considered my options, a low creaking began, like the sound of branches bending in the wind.
 I froze, listening.

 Next came a rhythmic click, click, click.
-It was almost robotic and metallic in nature.
+It was almost metallic in nature.
 Absolutely foreign.

 It was coming from above us.